Shahaf-F-S/Shahaf-F-S/README.md

  - Rider (C#)

 ### I have worked (or still working) on projects like:
-  - Automatic real-time cryptocurrency markets screening framework, for local recording and broadcasting data through Websockets and REST APIs.

-  - Cryptocurrency Arbitrage framework for developing systems to detect inside-exchange and cross-exchange Arbitrage opportunities in real-time across the markets, to process, analyze, record, and trade accordingly.

-  - A framework for dynamically building REST APIs in Python, and controlling during run-time their behavior.
+  - Automatic low-memory, async, real-time cryptocurrency framework for screening, recording, and sharing data.
+Also manages high-level trade chain representations, with an arbitrage engine.

-  - A Socket-based networking framework in Python, for modular, composition-based programming, enabling building large-scale servers and clients easily, building communication protocols without limit, and composing complex custom data streaming systems.
+  - A Socket-based networking framework in Python, for modular and asynchronous composition-based programming, enabling building large-scale servers and clients easily and efficiently, with custom callbacks, data storing, and automatic updates and transmissions of data across systems.

+  - A Texas-Hold'em framework, with an efficient probability engine to compute all possible outcomes of the game at any stage, and calculate chances of success according to multiple criteria.
+Includes a game engine to run the game, vision card detection, and is easily integrated with web APIs.

   - Auto license plate recognition and extraction using Machine Learning.

-  - A Genetic Algorithm framework for building robust yet dynamic and elegant learning environments, including the neat algorithm for multi-modal evolution of Neural Networks.

   - A video editing framework in Python, fully supporting video and audio, enabling you to load and save, cut and merge, edit, replace, and everything in between.

   - A Python wrapper around AliceVision's Meshroom Photogrammetry software, for automatically creating 3D models from source images of an object.

-  - A Python extension for adding to the language overloading, object casting, dynamic and automatic type enforcement at runtime, protected private attributes, and more.
+  - A Python extension for adding to the language features like overloading, casting, dynamic and automatic type enforcement at runtime, protected private attributes, and more.

-  - A package containing objects to easily control loop or conditions-based operations, in single and multi-threading, with pausing and unpauding capabilities, timeout and delays, input arguments and real-time output storage, running, rerunning, terminating, and automatic exception handling.
-All by method calls and declaration - no if statements, try statements, logic, loops, or threading required.
+  - A composition framework for easily controlling loops and conditions-based operations, in single and multi-threading, asynchronous, with pausing and unpausing capabilities, timeout and delays, input arguments and real-time output storage, running, rerunning, terminating, and automatic exception handling.

   - Some more projects: Text-to-speech, Speech Recognition, Text Sentiment Analysis, black-and-white image colorization, and more.